-Sumo Deadlift is an excellent compound exercise for building your entire back, traps, shoulders and forearms.
+Sumo Deadlift exercise is an excellent compound exercise for building your entire back, traps, shoulders and forearms.

 But unlike the conventional Deadlift, Sumo Deadlift emphasises the hips, quadriceps, adductors, gluteus and hamstrings.